Disaster Field Operations Center West

 One Month Left to Apply for SBA Disaster Loans

-– Director Tanya N. Garfield of the U.S. Small Business Administration’s Disaster Field Operations Center-West today reminded private nonprofit organizations in South Dakota; and the Cheyenne River Sioux, Lake Traverse and Rosebud Reservations of the Aug.
-6, 2019, deadline to apply for an SBA federal disaster loan for property damage caused by the severe winter storm, snowstorm and flooding that occurred March 13 - April 26, 2019.
+SACRAMENTO, Calif. – Director Tanya N. Garfield of the U.S. Small Business Administration’s Disaster Field Operations Center-West today reminded private nonprofit organizations in South Dakota; the Cheyenne River Sioux Reservation; the Lake Traverse Reservation and the Rosebud Reservation of the March 9, 2020, deadline to apply for an SBA federal disaster loan for economic injury caused by the severe winter storm, snowstorm and flooding that occurred March 13 - April 26, 2019.
 Private nonprofits that provide essential services of a governmental nature are eligible for assistance.

-These low-interest federal disaster loans are available in Aurora, Beadle, Bennett, Bon Homme, Brookings, Brown, Brule, Buffalo, Campbell, Charles Mix, Clark, Clay, Codington, Davison, Day, Deuel, Dewey, Douglas, Edmunds, Fall River, Faulk, Grant, Gregory, Hamlin, Hand, Hanson, Hughes, Hutchinson, Hyde, Jackson, Jerauld, Jones, Kingsbury, Lake, Lincoln, Lyman, Marshall, McCook, McPherson, Mellette, Miner, Minnehaha, Moody, Oglala Lakota, Pennington, Perkins, Potter, Roberts, Sanborn, Spink, Sully, Todd, Tripp, Turner, Union, Walworth, Yankton and Ziebach counties; and the Cheyenne River Sioux, Lake Traverse and Rosebud Reservations.
+These low-interest federal disaster loans are available in Aurora, Beadle, Bennett, Bon Homme, Brookings, Brown, Brule, Buffalo, Campbell, Charles Mix, Clark, Clay, Codington, Davison, Day, Deuel, Dewey, Douglas, Edmunds, Fall River, Faulk, Grant, Gregory, Hamlin, Hand, Hanson, Hughes, Hutchinson, Hyde, Jackson, Jerauld, Jones, Kingsbury, Lake, Lincoln, Lyman, Marshall, McCook, McPherson, Mellette, Miner, Minnehaha, Moody, Oglala Lakota, Pennington, Perkins, Potter, Roberts, Sanborn, Spink, Sully, Todd, Tripp, Turner, Union, Walworth, Yankton and Ziebach counties; the Cheyenne River Sioux Reservation; the Lake Traverse Reservation and the Rosebud Reservation.

 Applicants may apply online, receive additional disaster assistance information and download applications at https://disasterloan.sba.gov/ela.
 Applicants may also call SBA’s Customer Service Center at (800) 659-2955 or email firstname.lastname@example.org for more information on SBA disaster assistance.
 Individuals who are deaf or hard‑of‑hearing may call (800) 877-8339.
 Completed applications should be mailed to U.S. Small Business Administration, Processing and Disbursement Center, 14925 Kingsport Road, Fort Worth, TX 76155.